Let's get started by selecting your fabric…

 Made to Measure Roller Blinds

 We can make Made to Measure roller blinds using our designer fabric to your exact requirements, to fit any window size or style.
 Each of our bespoke designer roller blinds can be beautifully made for you by professionals in our traditional workshop based in the UK.
-They are hand finished with great care and attention and delivered to you well within 8 weeks.
+They are hand finished with great care and attention and delivered to you well within 8 weeks. *Please note that the centre pull option for a Roller Blind, has a minimum width of 43cm.

 You can find a useful video talking you through how to measure up for both curtains and blinds by clicking here.